uu-pes/lecture4_memory_management/Readme.md

-# 1DT106 Lecture 5: Memory Management
+# 1DT106 Lecture 4: Memory Management

-This repository holds the slides for the fifth lecture in 1DT106 Programming Embedded Systems at Uppsala University.
+This repository holds the slides for the fortfh lecture in 1DT106 Programming Embedded Systems at Uppsala University 2025 Edition.

 ## Required software